-Among the successes of Arigatou International shared in the Summit was the recently concluded GNRC 5th Forum, held on 9–11 May 2017 in Panama City, Panama, attended by 526 participants.
+Among the successes of Arigatou International shared at the Summit was the recently concluded GNRC 5th Forum, held on 9–11 May 2017 in Panama City, Panama, attended by 526 participants.
 In this Forum, leaders and members of the world’s religious and spiritual traditions, girls and boys, women and men, from 70 countries, together with representatives of governments, the United Nations, as well as international and grassroots organizations, affirmed their commitment to end violence through the Panama Declaration on Ending Violence Against Children.

 In his opening speech, the Swedish Prime Minister, Mr. Stefan Löfven, advocated for increased effort to safeguard children’s rights, adding, “All leaders should step up their efforts to give every girl and boy the opportunity to grow up to be a strong and confident individual.”
 He urged global leaders to ensure the implementation of the solutions presented during the Summit at the grassroots level, as a step towards permanent change.